equinor/ert/docs/reference/configuration/keywords.rst

 For your convenience, the description of the keywords in the ERT configuration file are divided into the following groups:

-* Basic required keywords not related to parametrization.
-I.e. keywords giving the data, grid, schedule and observation file, defining how to run simulations and how to store results.
-These keywords are described in :ref:`Basic required keywords.<basic_required_keywords>`
+* Commonly used keywords not related to parametrization.
+I.e. keywords giving the data, grid, and observation file, defining how to run simulations and how to store results.
+These keywords are described in :ref:`Commonly used keywords.<commonly_used_keywords>`
-* Basic optional keywords not related to parametrization.
-These keywords are described in :ref:`Basic optional keywords <basic_optional_keywords>`.
 * Keywords related to parametrization of the ECLIPSE model.
 These keywords are described in :ref:`Parametrization keywords<parameterization_keywords>`.
+* Keywords related to the simulation in :ref:`Keywords controlling the simulation<keywords_controlling_the_simulations>`.
 * Advanced keywords not related to parametrization.
-These keywords are described in :ref:`Advanced optional keywords<advanced_optional_keywords>`.
+These keywords are described in :ref:`Advanced keywords<advanced_keywords>`.

 Table of keywords